brunorcx/TemplateWhite/README.md

 *You have to do this procedure for both repositories*

 ## About the project
-This is a simple and modern looking template for a website with animations
+This is modern looking template for a website with animations

 *PS1: Mobile version will be updated soon.